 It is understood that VENDOR staff have been selected and trained as appropriate to the role and responsibilities of the position they hold.

 Limitation of Liability/Disclaimers of Warranty: In the event of assigned driver or substitute driver illness or emergency, VENDOR will provide an alternative driver that has been trained and certified as appropriate to the roles and responsibilities of the position the driver holds.
-VENDOR herby certifies that provided carter buses will be in good working order at the time of the event.
-In the event of a mechanical failure VENDOR shall provide appropriately sized substitute vehicles and assigned drivers for the ORGANIZATION’S outlined pick-up and destination instructions to be fully executed.
+VENDOR hereby certifies that provided charter buses will be in good working order at the time of the event.
+In the event of a mechanical failure, VENDOR shall provide appropriately sized substitute vehicles and assigned drivers for the ORGANIZATION’S outlined pick-up and destination instructions to be fully executed.
 The VENDOR agrees to fulfill the obligations of the travel itinerary as provided by the ORGANIZATION.

 It is understood that VENDOR is covered by appropriate insurance for the service being provided to cover any claim(s) arising from or as a result of the use of the transportation services.